 In addition to the overall prevalence rate in the population of interest, some basic demographic information for each of the participants was obtained and the following tables show the resulting prevalence rates broken down by these variables.
-Please note that some participants declined to provide all the requested information, so total sample sizes for the groups will vary.
+It should be noted that some participants declined to provide all the requested information, so total sample sizes for the groups will vary.
 There were no statistically significant differences (at 95% confidence level) between prevalence rates for any of the following breakdowns.